 Tamara Wilson, BIOGRAPHY

-An alumna of the Houston Grand Opera Studio Ms. Wilson’s awards include the George London Award from the George London Foundation, as well as both a career grant in 2011 and study grant in 2008 from the Richard Tucker Music Foundation.
+An alumna of the Houston Grand Opera Studio, Ms. Wilson’s awards include the George London Award from the George London Foundation, as well as both a career grant in 2011 and study grant in 2008 from the Richard Tucker Music Foundation.
 Other notable awards include first place in the 2005 Eleanor McCollum Competition for Young Singers in Houston and finalist in the 2004 Metropolitan Opera National Council Auditions, among others.
-In addition to her operatic and orchestral performances, Ms. Wilson is an avid lecturer of vocal technique.
-She has been a Guest Master Class Lecturer for the National Pastoral Musicians in the Chicago area.
-Ms. Wilson received her degree at the University of Cincinnati-College Conservatory of Music.
+She was a featured soloist at the 2010 NEA Opera Honors in which she sang “Ernani, involami” from Verdi’s Ernani to honor recipient Martina Arroy.